 Only legal or equitable interests in land are caveatable.
-A debt or other contractual obligation that does not involve land will not sustain a caveat.
-Even where land is involved it can be difficult to work out what constitutes a Caveatable Interest.
+Other contractual obligations, such as debts do not sustain a caveat.
+Even where land is involved, it can be difficult to work out what constitutes a caveatable interest.

 The starting point for defining a Caveatable Interest in South Australia is the beginning of section 191 of the Real Property Act, 1886 (SA), which states: